Key takeaways

 For those with tighter belts (metaphorically speaking), you should be asking, “What service can still add value while fitting in my budget?”

-Ok, maybe it’s a bit more nuanced than that, but we have some suggestions on both fronts regardless, and you’ll find them down below.
+Okay, maybe it’s a bit more nuanced than that, but I have some suggestions on both fronts regardless, and you’ll find them down below.

 Use a solution like RingCentral or Zoom Phone with secure cloud storage and automated recording.
 Organize records with tagging and search features, prioritize compliance with encryption, and set clear retention policies.
 Opt for scalable tools to grow with your business, and back up critical records to prevent data loss.